-Assuming that standards of rigorous study methodology have already been met (so that confidence in findings is high), the broader field of prevention research recommends measuring program effectiveness using certain standards for critical outcomes.
-These standards include a requirement of sustained long-term effects as well as a concern about main effects (on the main or intended population) versus subgroup effects.
-For example, "sustained impact," defined as "at least one year beyond treatment" is required by the Blueprints Programs in order for an intervention to be designated as an effective or model program.
-The Society for Prevention Research (SPR) articulates the distinction between program "efficacy" and "effectiveness."
-Higher standards are required for the latter than the former.
-SPR defines efficacy as the ability of a program to provide some "beneficial effects ... under optimal conditions."
+Assuming that standards of rigorous study methodology have already been met (so that confidence in findings is high), the broader field of prevention research recommends measuring program effectiveness using certain standards for critical outcomes.10 These standards include a requirement of sustained long-term effects as well as a concern about main effects (on the main or intended population) versus subgroup effects.
+For example, "sustained impact," defined as "at least one year beyond treatment" is required by the Blueprints Programs in order for an intervention to be designated as an effective or model program.11 The Society for Prevention Research (SPR) articulates the distinction between program "efficacy" and "effectiveness."
+The latter requires higher standards than the former.
+SPR defines efficacy as the ability of a program to provide some "beneficial effects ... under optimal conditions of delivery," and effectiveness as the repeated demonstration of positive effects under "real-world conditions."
 However, to meet even the lower standard of efficacy, SPR requires evidence from at least two good studies, "a consistent pattern of non-chance findings in the desired direction ... there must be no serious negative (iatrogenic) effects on important outcomes," and at least one study showing long-term outcomes measured "at an appropriate interval beyond the end of the intervention."
 According to SPR, effective programs must meet these standards for efficacy as well as show repeated replication of long-term effects in real-world conditions.
+Moreover, they consider evidence of effectiveness a prerequisite for a prevention program's dissemination.
+14

 Influenced by these entities and their standards, and more than 25 years of experience evaluating school-based sex education programs, the Institute for Research & Evaluation has identified five key criteria for evidence of program effectiveness.
 The first three pertain to the strength of a program's outcomes.
 The latter two have to do with the quantity and objectivity of the research evidence about those outcomes.
-Meeting these standards would establish sufficient empirical grounds for designating a program as "effective" and worthy of dissemination.
+Meeting these meaningful and recommended standards would establish sufficient empirical grounds for evidence of program effectiveness.